zwallen/Wallen_et_al_PDShotgunAnalysis/README.md

 |             --> count profiles of MetaPhlAn detected clades for PD and NHC samples
 |             --> count profiles of HUMAnN detected KO groups for PD and NHC samples
 |             --> count profiles of HUMAnN detected metabolic pathways for PD and NHC samples
+|             --> enterotype profiles for PD and NHC samples
 |             --> subject metadata
 |             --> read counts remaining after each step of sequence QC
 |